wpmobile/wpt-mobile-sdk/integration-guide/README.md

   * The port (e.g. `:443`)
   * A context path (e.g. `/stomp`)
 2. The connection timeout - the number of seconds the SDK would wait for a process (such as a payment flow) to complete
-3. Your paypoint ID - the ID if the paypoint configured in IPC that you want to target from this mobile device
+3. Your paypoint ID - the ID of the paypoint configured in IPC that you want to target from this mobile device

 **Swift**
 ```swift